-I know a lot of cruisers who prefer to bring wine on a cruise that they’ve purchased at home.
-I even knew someone who packed inexpensive wine glasses to use in their stateroom with their smuggled French Bordeaux.
+I know a lot of cruisers who rather bring wine on a cruise that they’ve purchased at home.
+I even knew a couple who bubble-wrapped thrift shop wine glasses to use in their stateroom with their own French Bordeaux.

 The following guidelines were gleaned from each individual cruise line’s website at time of this publication.
 I called a few cruise lines to confirm their policy and more times than not, I had to request to speak with a supervisor.

-- Only on embarkation day (See Disney’s new policy below)
+- Allowed only on embarkation day (See Disney’s new policy below)

 - Guests must be over 21 yrs.

 - Applies only to wine and Champagne/sparkling wine.

 - Up to 750ml bottles unless otherwise stated.

 - If you get caught smuggling booze, it will be confiscated and probably not returned.

 Carnival Cruise Line